MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 -	File policy- a set of rules that rely on file filters that allow you to enforce a wide range of automated processes leveraging the cloud provider’s APIs.

 ## License and tenant creation
 To enable this feature you will need both a Cloud App Security license and an Azure Information Protection license.
-As soon as both licenses are in place, Cloud App Security will populate the list of file tags with the name of the classification labels from AIP:
+As soon as both licenses are in place, Cloud App Security will populate the list of file tags with the name of the classification labels from Azure Information Protection:

 ![sample azip screen](./media/azip-screen.png)

 ![cas compared to azip](./media/cas-compared-azip.png)